emilyantosch/shc_pr3_vl/databases/slides_3/main.typ

 #slide[
   #heading(numbering: none)[Constraints - Keys]
   #text(size: 24pt)[
-    - There are subsets of attributes of a relation schema R with the property that no two tuples in any relation state 𝑟of 𝑅should have the same combination of values for these attributes $t_1["SK"] eq.not t_2["SK"]$.
+    - There are subsets of attributes of a relation schema R with the property that no two tuples in any relation state $r$ of $R$ should have the same combination of values for these attributes $t_1["SK"] eq.not t_2["SK"]$.
     - Any such set of attributes SK is called a super key of a relation #sym.arrow A super key specifies a uniqueness constraint.
     - A minimal super key, that is, a superkey from which we cannot remove any attributes and still have the uniqueness constraint in condition 1 hold, is called candidate key.
     - For every relation, one of the candidate keys is chosen as the primary key of the relation